What Is Scaling and Root Planing?

 Recovery After Scaling and Root Planing

 Following your SRP therapy, your gums may feel a little tender for a few days.
 However, this can often be alleviated with warm salt water rinses or over-the-counter pain relievers.
 It is essential to follow good flossing and brushing habits each day to minimize plaque, tartar, and bacterial accumulation.
-Our dentists may also recommend a periodontal maintenance program for you, which includes very thorough cleanings and periodontal evaluations every 3 – 4 months.
-These visits replace biannual dental cleanings (which may be insufficient at managing periodontitis) and can help you maintain gum and bone health.
+Our sensitive gum dentists may also recommend a periodontal maintenance program for you, which includes very thorough cleanings and periodontal evaluations every 3 – 4 months.
+These visits replace biannual dental cleanings (which may be insufficient for managing periodontitis) and can help you maintain gum and bone health.

 Is SRP Covered by Insurance?

 SRP is a common procedure for the treatment of gum disease and may be covered in part by dental insurance.
 We can contact your insurance provider to learn about your coverage details and determine your personal costs.
-If you do not carry dental insurance, or have out-of-pocket expenses, please talk to our team about the convenient payment options offered at Byers Station Dental.
+If you do not carry dental insurance or have out-of-pocket expenses, please talk to our team about the convenient payment options offered at Byers Station Dental.

 Stop Gum Disease With Scaling and Root Planing